LucasK1/bestreads/README.md

 To implement:
 * ~~Working search~~
-* Searchbar animation when submitted
 * ~~Users~~
 * ~~User shelf~~
+* Searchbar animation when submitted
 * Book information when hovered
 * To-read, read and want to read checkboxes
+* Error component
+* Optimzing the book component so it gets book data from the redux store, not from the API